-The A-Ma Temple, located in the southeast of the Macau Peninsula, is the oldest temple in Macau.
-It was constructed in the year of 1488 of the Ming Dynasty (1368-1644) to commemorate Mazu, the sacred sea goddess who blesses the fishermen of Macau.
+The A-Ma Temple, located in the southeast of the Macau Peninsula, is the oldest temple here.
+It was constructed in the year of 1488 of the Ming Dynasty (1368-1644) to commemorate Mazu, the sacred sea goddess who blesses the fishermen.
 It is said that the goddess was called Lin Mo, and that she was born in Putian City, Fujian Province, and was more intelligent than other children her age.
 She could predict good or ill luck and after her death she often helped merchants and fishermen ward off calamities and turn danger into safety.
 Now there are a number of folktales about the great goddess narrated in the littoral lands.

 The A-Ma Temple is a destination offering silence and spectacular views.
 It contains six main parts, all of which make up a series of classical Chinese architectural treasures, and this is all guarded by stone lions.
 Entering it and going across a gateway, you will reach the Hongren Hall by a winding path.
 A statue of Mazu is worshipped here, and it is believed that the hall has the longest history in the complex.
 Going ahead, the Hall of Avalokitesvara will present itself to visitors.
 It was constructed mainly using bricks and stone in a simple style.
 Compared with the other halls, the Zhengjiao Chanlin (a Buddhist hall) was designed tastefully both in regards to size and architectural style.